district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 painter.drawText(pos, tr("Sales"));
 ```

-If we want to use the same transformations repeatedly, it is more efficient to store them in a QTransform
+If we want to use the same transformations repeatedly, it is more efficient to
-object and set the world transform on the painter whenever the transformations are needed.
+store them in a `QTransform`{.cpp} object and set the world transform on the
+painter whenever the transformations are needed.

 ```cpp
 // oventimer.h